Sven Haakanson

-Sven Haakanson, Jr. (born 1967) (Alutiiq) is an American anthropologist who specializes in documenting and preserving the language and culture of the Alutiiq.
+Sven Haakanson, Jr. (born 1967, Alutiiq) is an American anthropologist who specializes in documenting and preserving the language and culture of the Alutiiq.
 He served, from 2000-2013, as Executive Director of the Alutiiq Museum in Kodiak, Alaska.
-He is employed as Associate Professor by the University of Washington, Seattle, and as Curator of North American Anthropology with Burke Museum.
+He is a Professor of Anthropology at the University of Washington, Seattle, and Curator of North American Anthropology at the Burke Museum.
 In 2007 he was named as a MacArthur Fellow for being a leader in the effort to rekindle Alutiiq language, customs and culture.

 Early life and education

 Sven Haakanson, Jr. was born in Old Harbor, Alaska, a small, remote-island village, into the Alutiiq people.
-His father, Sven Haakanson, Sr., was a community leader serving as the Mayor of Old Harbor and president of the Old Harbor Tribal Council.
+His father, Sven Haakanson, Sr., was a community leader serving as the mayor of Old Harbor and president of the Old Harbor Tribal Council.
 As a child, Haakanson never heard about the history of the Alutiiq in school.
 When he tried to ask the tribal elders about how their ancestors lived in the past, only one told him about the traditions.
 That single elder taught Haakanson the Alutiiq language and the culture of the Alutiiq people.

 He attended the University of Alaska Fairbanks and graduated with a bachelor's in English in 1992.
 While in college, Haakanson was invited to attend the Inuit Studies Conference in Copenhagen, Denmark.
 At the conference, he attended a lecture on Alutiiq culture.
 Looking back on the experience, he remarked, "I wondered why I had traveled to the other side of the world to learn about Alutiiq history and culture when I could be doing the same thing at home."
 Haakanson spent a year in Russia while a UAF undergraduate in 1991.
 He taught English in the port town of Magadan on Russia’s northeast coast.
 While in Magadan he became interested in the Nenet people of the Yamal Peninsula.
 Parts of their history are the content of his 2000 doctoral dissertation at Harvard University.

 Haakanson continued his studies as a graduate student in anthropology at Harvard University in 1992, receiving his MA in 1996 and PhD in 2000.
 The title of his doctoral dissertation was Ethnoarchaeology of the Yamal Nenets: utilizing emic and etic evidence in the interpretation of archaeological residues.